Fernando Teixeira dos Santos

-Fernando Teixeira dos Santos (born in Maia, September 13, 1951), GOIH is a Portuguese economist and professor.
-He was Minister of Finance in the Portuguese Government led by José Sócrates (XVII Governo Constitucional).
+Fernando Teixeira dos Santos (born September 13, 1951) GOIH is a Portuguese economist and professor.
+He was Minister of Finance in the XVII and XVIII Constitutional Government of Portugal, led by José Sócrates.

 Career

 Teixeira dos Santos has a degree in Economics by the University of Porto (1973), and a PhD in Economics by the University of South Carolina (1985).
 He embraced an academic career as university professor in the Faculdade de Economia da Universidade do Porto (FEP) (Economics School of the University of Porto).

 He presided over the stock exchange authority of Portugal, the Comissão do Mercado de Valores Mobiliários (CMVM), until he received an invitation to enter the Portuguese government led by José Sócrates.
 He had been also the Secretary of State in the socialist governments of Prime Minister António Guterres.
 After had been Minister of Finances in the José Sócrates' cabinet, in 2011 he returned to his duties at the University of Porto's FEP.